Non-stick cookware is easy to use and even easier to clean up. But, did you know that you might be using it wrong?

 Instead, when you’re cooking with your non-stick pan, it’s important to have all your ingredients washed, prepped, and ready to go before ever touching that stovetop dial.

-As a precautionary step, we advise turning on your exhaust fan whenever cooking with a non-stick pot or pan.
-As you can see in our next point, the thin metal non-stick pans can reach high temperatures quite quickly.
+As a precautionary step, it’s also advised that you turn on your exhaust fan whenever cooking with a non-stick pot or pan.
+As you can see below, the thin metal often used can reach high temperatures quite quickly.

 4. Keep an Eye on Those Temperatures